Heterogeneous Causal Discovery of Repeated Undesirable Health Outcomes: Experiments and Results

-We conduct experiments to evaluate the proposed framework for discovering causes and sources of heterogeneity for an outcome in two ways.
-First, using real-world data, we demonstrate the top causes triggering or preventing the outcome, discovered by our approach, are consistent with the published research literature.
+We conduct experiments to evaluate the proposed framework for discovering causes and sources of heterogeneity for an outcome in multiple ways.
+First, using two real-world data, we demonstrate that the top causes triggering or preventing the outcome along with effect modifiers, discovered by our approach, are consistent with the published research literature and common knowledge.
 Second, we evaluate the significance of the ensemble approach using synthetic and semi-synthetic data.
+Then, we demonstrate portability our framework to modern EHR datasets and test whether the insights found for vulnerable, high-risk population generalizes to general population in a specific healthcare settings.
+Finally, we report the findings of validation by four clinicians for a short and structured survey designed to evaluate important causal-relationships identified by a reliable baseline and the majority ensemble.